Three Steps Over Heaven: Curiosity

 Carmela Vincenti plays a teacher, a role she had already played (as imitation) in her debut film Compagni di scuola (School Companions).

 The motorcycle used by Step in the film, is a Ghezzi-Brian Furia, a rare special author created on a Moto Guzzi engine.
 It is immediately recognizable by the characteristic two overlapping front headlights.
 When Babi sees for the first time the writing Io e te tre metri sopra il cielo (Me and you three steps over heaven), she is in the road that passes under Corso Francia in Rome.

 The castle is located in the township of Santa Marinella.

 Differences between the film and the novel

-The film has some substantial differences and omissionsfrom the novel.
+The film has some substantial differences and omissions from the novel.